Last updated: May 2026 — SIM prices and carrier coverage verified

 Two things to check before you buy:

-iPhone users: iPhones sold in the US since iPhone 14 are eSIM-only with no physical SIM tray.
-You need an eSIM for Vietnam — physical SIMs won’t work.
+iPhone users in the US: iPhones sold in the US since iPhone 14 are eSIM-only with no physical SIM tray.
+You need an eSIM for Vietnam — Airalo is your best option.

 Registering the SIM — What to Expect